Phunky/scrape-channel-listings/README.md

 - JSON output by default
 - Optional file output for each provider
 - Individual provider scraping support
+- Available as both a library and CLI tool

 ## Data Sources